Satellite Selfie Skip to main content

 About the Competition

-The Satellite Selfie is a competition to download an image from a weather satellite as it passes over head.
+The Satellite Selfie is a competition to download an image from a weather satellite as it passes overhead.
 Participants will build an antenna and use a low-cost software-defined radio to listen to the satellite radio broadcasts.
 Then software will be used to decode the signal and generate an image.
 Participants will win by downloading the clearest image.

 This competition takes place during the spring and summer semester.
 It has been configured to accommodate those who are away from campus or out-of-state.